 Your boat is equipped with automatic float switches adjacent to the bilge pumps.
 A float switch will enable the bilge pump to come on automatically if a significant amount of water accumulates in the bilge.
 These switches are wired directly to the batteries.
 They function independently of the battery select switches and can activate the bilge pump with the battery select switches in the "off" position.
 Batteries should be inspected frequently to ensure proper operation.
 The bilge pumps are also equipped with switches at the helm.
-When a switch is in the "on" position, the pump will run continuously.
 When a switch is in the "off" position, the pump is off unless activated by the float switch.